 Does your worldview need greater depth and context?
-Studying history will help you to understand the ideas, people, and problems that have shaped the world we live in.
+Studying history will help you to understand the ideas, people and problems that have shaped the world we live in.
 Looking to the past for guidance, you’ll find that history has a lot to tell us about the present.
 At Gordon, the study of history is integrated with philosophy and political science for a rich, multifaceted experience of tracing the trajectories of past civilizations while contextualizing the “big questions” of today.

 Boston's historic North Shore in the heart of New England offers extraordinary beyond-the-classroom learning opportunities—historical sites, libraries, museums and more.
-Led by faculty skilled in ancient and medieval history, early Christianity, museum studies and American history, you will cover a range of subjects yet have time to concentrate on the parts of history that interest you most.
+You’ll explore the history of intellectual thought, infused with philosophy and political science, and have time to concentrate on the parts of history that interest you most.
 Reflections from recent writers ➔

-History majors learn to do research thoroughly, think critically, and write effectively.
+History students learn to do research thoroughly, think critically, and write effectively.
 Many pursue graduate work in a variety of professional and academic fields.
 From a preservationist at a museum to a public official, history helps give the depth needed to do any job well, including:

 GO THE EXTRA MILE